csjophon/csjophon/README.md

 ## Hi there 👋

-My name is Jory Joestart, If you have seen "JoJo's Bizarre Adventure," you know what i am saying!
+My name is Jory Joestar, If you have seen "JoJo's Bizarre Adventure," you know what i am saying!